aquaresima/aquaresima.github.io/content/pages/CV.md

 ## Active

-- _Institut de l’Audition, Paris_ <br> __Postdoc at Bathellier Lab__ <br> Examining the neuronal mechanisms of auditory short-term memories with simulations of biophysical models and analysis of brain activity in animal models
+- _Institut de l’Audition, Paris, France_ <br> __Postdoc researcher [Auditory System Dynamics and Multisensorial Processing Lab](https://sites.google.com/bathellier-lab.org/bathellier-lab/home)__ <br> We examine the neuronal mechanisms of auditory short-term memories with simulations of biophysical models and data analysis of brain activity.

 - _Nijmegen, the Netherlands_ <br> __Chair of [Bioma Lab](https://www.biomalab.nl)__ <br> Association for development of new materials and artistic imagineries